IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

 </tbody></table>

 With this information, you can create the entire application.
 You will use the graphical editor.
-There will be no SPL coding in this lab.
+There will be no SPL coding in this part of the tutorial.

 **Tip for seeing the code**: If you want to see SPL code for what you are creating, right-click anywhere in the graphical editor and select